 Sports Derek Jeter: I don't miss baseball Yankees shortstop Derek Jeter against the Tampa Bay Rays at Yankee Stadium on July 28, 2013.
 Photo Credit: Getty Images By CARLA SINCLAIR. special to amNewYork August 10, 2015 7:33 PM Print Share fbShare Tweet gShare Email Though he is one of baseball's most iconic players (and its second-highest earning), Derek Jeter says he's happy away from the field.
 "Retirement is good ...
 I highly suggest it to everyone," he told Extra at the 15th Annual Harold and Carole Pump Foundation Gala in Los Angeles on Friday, adding that he didn't miss the game.
 The 41-year-old former Yankees shortstop and captain said he was keeping busy with supermodel girlfriend Hannah Davis and his multimedia platform "The Player's Tribune," a website for athletes to engage in sports journalism and conversation.
 "I'm busier now than I was when I was playing, but physically retired which is good," he said.
 "The Tribune has been getting a lot of notice of late, we're extremely proud of it, it's something we started for the athletes and they seem to be enjoying it."
 He shied away from the idea of returning to the spotlight, in the form of TV or movie cameos like he's done in the past.
 "Oh God, no," he said.
 Jeter said he has also been getting involved with various charities, such as this one for cancer research and treatment.
 "My younger sister was diagnosed with cancer 15 years ago," he said.
 "She beat it, and you know it's dinners like this that help that out."
-By CARLA SINCLAIR. special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CARLA SINCLAIR. special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.